Mouncef/phpdocx/Readme.txt

     * Several improvements for the embedding of HTML into Word.
     * Minor bug fixes.

-3.5 PRO VERSION
+3.5 VERSION

-This new version includes several changes that greatly improve the core functionality of PHPDocX and in particular the conversion of HTML into Word.
+This version includes several changes that greatly improve the core functionality of PHPDocX and in particular the conversion of HTML into Word.

 CORE:
       * addComment: it is now posible to include Word comments that may incorporate complex formatting as well as images and HTML content.
 It is also posible to fully customize the comment properties and reference marks.